 Pforzheim University is characterized by the high academic qualifications and practical experience of the faculty, as well as by the intensive cooperation with the surrounding business community and beyond, giving students a unique study experience.
 The Business School was founded in 2005 as the successor to the very successful School of Business, established 40 years earlier.
 With its many programs, 3,000 students and 85 full-time professors, the school is one of the largest business schools in Germany, resulting in a diverse environment.

 Students will learn about Germany's place in the European and Global communities in terms of business, culture and politics.
 This will involve visits to global businesses large and small, such as Mercedes, Daimler-Chrysler, Porsche, Bosch and Hugo Boss.
 Global jewelry companies headquartered here will also be included in the schedule.
-In addition, students will do some Swabian cooking, hike in the Black Forest, visit the Supreme Court in Karlsruhe and travel to cities such as Berlin, Frankfurt and Munich for on-site history, politics and cultural lessons.
+In addition, students will hike in the Black Forest, visit the Supreme Court in Karlsruhe and travel to cities such as Berlin, Frankfurt and Munich for on-site history, politics and cultural lessons.
+Students from all majors are welcome to apply.

 Perspectives and Developments in the EU (IB 499 - 3 credits)